Amy Zerner and Monte Farber: Publishing

 In the mid-1980s, Farber and Zerner decided to combine their interests in astrology, writing, and art into a publication.
-Farber's first book and card set, Karma Cards, was published in 1988 by Penguin Books and went on to sell over 300,000 copies worldwide.
-Buoyed by this success, the couple collaborated on the next book, The Enchanted Tarot, published by St. Martin's Press in 1992; Farber provided the text, while Zerner spent 2 years creating the art.
-The book was another major success, selling over 250,000 copies and being published throughout the world.
+Farber's first book and card set, Karma Cards, was published in 1988 by Penguin Books and sold over 300,000 copies worldwide.
+Following this success, the couple collaborated on the next book, The Enchanted Tarot, published by St. Martin's Press in 1992; Farber provided the text, while Zerner spent 2 years creating the art.
+The book was another major success, selling over 250,000 copies worldwide.
 More books followed, which included the pair's self-help relationship guide Love, Light and Laughter (2002), Farber's lifestyle guide Quantum Affirmations (2012), and the astrology-based cookbook Signs & Seasons (2017).
 In 2006, Farber and Zerner established a publication deal with Barnes & Noble's imprint Sterling Publishing, leading the chain to establish dedicated shelves for the pair's books in all their stores.
 The couple remained productive during the COVID-19 pandemic, publishing 3 books in 2020–21.
 The pair were the first astrologers to sell tarot card products on national television, with appearances on QVC and HSN starting in the 1990s.
-They also eagerly explored new technologies and mediums.
 Farber developed a tarot reading software application and exhibited at the Consumer Electronics Show in 1996, and later served as a psychic contributor to the financial website TheStreet from 2008 to 2010.
-In 2020, Zerner and Farber hosted the online weekly talk show Ask the Oracles together with family friend Jeff Pulver, and in 2021, the couple had a cryptocurrency issued in their honor by the Rally.io platform.
-In total, Farber and Zerner have had over 50 books published, as well as card decks, divination sets, and meditation CDs.
+In 2020, Zerner and Farber hosted the online weekly talk show Ask the Oracles together with family friend Jeff Pulver.
+In total, Farber and Zerner have had over 50 books published.
+In addition, they have produced card decks, divination sets, and meditation CDs.

 Art

-Zerner's development as an artist continued after meeting Farber and gradually evolved into collage-based paintings on fabric; a process she mastered over a period of four years.
-In 1986, she received a National Endowment for the Arts fellowship for her creative work in this style; the added recognition and sales allowed her to expand the scale and complexity of her work, including a large work for public display at the City University of New York.
+Zerner's development as an artist continued after meeting Farber and gradually evolved into collage-based paintings on fabric.
+In 1986, she received a National Endowment for the Arts fellowship for her creative work in this style.
+The Endowment allowed her to expand the scale and complexity of her work, including a large work for public display at the City University of New York.
 Her first collaboration with Farber consisted of the illustrations for The Enchanted Tarot in 1992, which were subsequently showcased as full tapestries.
 Zerner has had solo and group exhibitions through the Women's Caucus for Art (1983); on the campuses of Eastern Kentucky University (1983), State University of New York at Stony Brook (1984), Pacific Lutheran University (1988), State University of New York at Plattsburgh (1989), and Lebanon Valley College (1996); and at the Parrish Art Museum (1984; work chosen for exhibition by Audrey Flack), the East Hampton Center for Contemporary Art (1985), the Rubin Museum of Art (2010), and the University of North Texas ArtSpace Dallas (2015–16).